calvin-godfrey/RayTracer/README.md

 where the triplet `(a, b, c)` is the position of the center of the sphere and `R` is the radius.
 There are also optional parameters that will be set to 0 if not included.
 These optional parameters, in the order they should be included, are:

 * Color/Texture -- Either an `(r, g, b)` triplet (each in [0, 255]) or a path to a valid texture image.
+* Normal Map -- Path to a valid texture image that will be parsed as a normal map
 * Reflectivity -- Double in [0, 1] indicating how reflective the sphere is.
 * Refractivity -- Double in [0, 1] indicating how refractive the sphere is.
 * Index -- Positive double indicating how much light bends when entering/exiting the sphere.